-In assessing an exit plan, 21 the ECB and NCAs will consider the following aspects:
+In assessing an exit plan, the ECB and NCAs will consider the following aspects:

-Whether the cost required to operate the fintech bank's business for a period of three years and, if necessary, to unwind its business and close the bank without imposing losses to depositors, is covered by the fintech credit institution's own funds;
+(a) Whether the cost required to operate the fintech bank's business for a period of three years and, if necessary, to unwind its business and close the bank without imposing losses to depositors, is covered by the fintech credit institution's own funds;

 The use of an exit plan is foreseen in the follow-up to the public consultation on the Guide to assessments of licence applications, which will incorporate the assessment criteria for the programme of operations and capital.
-This Guide covers all considerations relevant to fintech banks, in line with the criteria of the general legal framework and forthcoming updates to the Guide to assessments of licence applications.
+This Guide covers all considerations relevant to fintech banks, in line with the criteria of the general legal framework and forthcoming updates to the Guide to assessments of licence

 An exit plan is distinct from a recovery plan and a resolution plan.
-An exit plan is drawn up by the bank itself and ensures the orderly winding down of the bank without causing disruption and losses to depositors.
-By contrast, a resolution plan is prepared by the resolution authority to wind down the bank and a recovery plan identifies tools a bank can use to recover from a crisis.
+An exit plan is drawn up by the bank itself and ensures the orderly winding down of the bank without causing disruption and losses to depositors. by contrast, a resolution plan is prepared by the resolution authority to wind down the bank and a recovery plan identifies tools a bank can use to recover from a crisis.

-2. Whether the exit plan, if requested, contains triggers, based on the nature of the business model, for activating the exit plan.
-Quantitative metrics (e.g. capital, liquidity and profitability) should help to ensure that there is a clear understanding of when a trigger point has been reached, prompting notification to the relevant NCA.
+- (b) Whether the exit plan, if requested, contains triggers, based on the nature of the business model, for activating the exit plan.
+Quantitative metrics (e.g. capital, liquidity and profitability) should help to ensure that there is a clear understanding of when a trigger point has been reached, prompting notification to the relevant NCA. - (c) The ECB and NCAs will consider performing a follow-up inspection one year after a bank is licensed to assess whether operations have been established in line with the business plan (including an assessment of how close it is to triggering the exit plan).